"Street Music" is celebrating 35 years!

 Beginning in the early 70s, this unique performer created his percussions purely with his hands, body, and a bundle of spoons.
 His eclectic notoriety and rapid-fire rhythms led him to share the stage with big-name artists like Soundgarden, Aerosmith, Frank Zappa, and feature in Soundgarden’s “Spoonman”.
 See him in action here.
 These days he lives a quiet life in the small peninsula town of Port Townsend, Washington.

 Indie rock singer and songwriter Neal Storme has performed and produced in the Northwest throughout his lifetime.
 Still residing locally, he and his group “The Band of Amazing Friends” have made regular appearances at Seattle’s Hempfest in the last decade.
 Their album “Ay B Si” was released in 2016.
 Listen to him perform with his band live here.

 Singer, songwriter, and guitarist Ron Bailey has traveled the globe in his career.
 While busking at the Market, he formed a vaudeville theater troupe that eventually landed in Paris.
 He and his collaborators performed in the streets and toured across Western Europe, entertaining with song, dance, circus acts, and more.

-With a tip of his signature wide-brimmed hats and quick finger-picks or occasionally a swift elbow to strike chords on his steel guitar, Baby Gramps captures his audience with a transformative form of musical storytelling.
+With a tip of his signature wide-brimmed hat and quick finger-picks, or occasionally a swift elbow to strike chords on his steel guitar, Baby Gramps captures his audience with a transformative form of musical storytelling.